 What you need to know about celiac disease

 Celiac disease is a chronic, autoimmune disease which is the result of an immune system response to the ingestion of gluten (a protein found in wheat, rye, and barley) in susceptible individuals.
 This response to gluten damages the small intestine, leading to malabsorption of nutrients and related health issues.
 To develop celiac disease, a person must inherit the genetic predisposition, be consuming gluten, and have the disease activated.
-Activation triggers include stress, trauma (surgeries, etc.) and possibly viral infections.
+Activation triggers may include stress, trauma (surgeries, etc.), and possibly viral infections and other environmental factors.
+Celiac disease may be diagnosed at any age, from infancy to later adulthood.
 Approximately 5-15% of first-degree relatives of those with celiac disease have the condition triggered in their lifetime.
 The disease is permanent and damage to the small intestine will occur every time gluten is ingested, regardless of whether or not symptoms are present.

 Celiac disease affects about 1 in 100 individuals worldwide, or over 3 million people in the United States alone.
-Approximately 80% of those with celiac disease in the U.S. are undiagnosed.
+Over half of those with celiac disease in the U.S. are undiagnosed.

 Strict adherence to a gluten-free diet for life is the only treatment currently available.
 This involves elimination from the diet of wheat, barley, rye and foods made with these grains or their derivatives.
-Medication is not required unless there is an accompanying condition, such as osteoporosis or dermatitis herpetiformis.
-Thriving or showing improvement on the gluten-free diet is the second half of the “gold standard” of diagnosis.
+Medication is not required unless there is an accompanying condition, such as osteoporosis or dermatitis herpetiformis (a skin manifestation of celiac disease).
 It may take several months or longer for the small intestine to completely heal.
 Improvement is measured by regular monitoring of the antibody blood tests used for screening, and by improved health.
 When you are on a gluten-free diet, blood tests should eventually come back to normal.
 This indicates good control of celiac disease – not a cure.
 You will always require a gluten-free diet until another form of treatment is discovered.

 Generally excellent, if a strict gluten-free diet is maintained.
 The small intestine will steadily heal and start absorbing nutrients normally.
 You should start to feel better within days; however, complete recovery may take from several months to several years.